-- smiling, self-satisfied look on her face as she was patting my arm saying I am OK but giving me an employment contract for six months instead twelve months.
-Effectively after she had just sacked the accountant. - bullying face as she was repeatedly thumping the desk accusing me of errors, then when I detailed the reverse, she just smirked and said nothing. - angry shouting face with her foot stamping when I asked for help.
+- bullying face as she was repeatedly thumping the desk accusing me of errors, then when I detailed the reverse, she just smirked and said nothing. - angry shouting face with her foot stamping when I asked for help.
 I was required to take on a lot of the accountant's work and felt overloaded. - gloating face recounting to me she had told an employee that I was a 'push over'.
 He was told to take the data processing work that I had not yet authorised.

 The feeling in that room was pervasive.
 I felt raw, and I broke down in a way that was neither from sadness or distress.
-It was the sheer exhaustion of being in a system that was deeply flawed and how unnecessary it had all been.
+It was just the sheer exhaustion of being in a system that was deeply flawed and how unnecessary it had all been.
+But at last, it was over.
 Then I saw she had left her 'valued' painting on the wall.
 It was of a black crow with two heads!
-'Exactly, I thought!
+'Exactly', I thought!
 This was the release I needed.
 I left that room; ironically with a feeling of resignation as I shut that door.

-It is now over ten years since I left work my therapy for anxiety, depression, adjustment and post-traumatic stress type disorders has concluded.
-My psychiatrist advised me that from time to time I may regress.
-However, he cautioned me about going back into the building.
+It is now over ten years since I left work; my therapy for anxiety, depression, adjustment and post-traumatic stress type disorders has concluded.
+My psychiatrist was happy with my progress, but he advised me not to go into the building again.
+Of course, writing this article meant I did open that door!
+Unfortunately, I am now experiencing some of the effects of PTSD.
+However, this time, I believe by recommitting to my daily meditation, physical excercise and self-care I will be OK.

-Unfortunately writing this article I did open that door and I am experiencing a return of the some flashbacks and nightmares but this time I feel that I can now manage without psychiatric care.
-I feel I can get on with my life.
-I have recommitted myself to my daily meditation and have joined a community-based group as well as online activities that enable me to move on.
 Self help guide.

-Now; when I am walking past the building of my former workplace my stomach doesn't go into a knot, and my heart doesn't race.
-What does happen?
+Now, having resolved the issues with the 'building' when I walk past my former workplace my stomach doesn't go into a knot, and my heart doesn't race.

-I recall those smiling faces of friends and I smile too.
+What does happen now, I recall the smiling faces of friends, and I smile too.